 What are the virtues of the spirit?
-Are they theoretical philosophical concepts in holy texts, or are they something more tangible and concrete?
+Are they theoretical, philosophical concepts in holy texts or something more tangible and concrete?
 Is cultivating spiritual virtues possible?
 Find out how to walk your soul path and open these gifts.

 Western theology likes to rebrand, rename and repackage all things spiritual.
-They have a list of virtues, but they differ from those we are going to discuss.
+They have a list of virtues too.
+However, they differ from those we will discuss.
 We possess the keys to opening up gifts locked in our psyche.
-All we need is some courage and the desire to be a better person.
+All we need is courage and the desire to be a better person.
 If this description fits

 What Are Spiritual Virtues?